nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 and add this line below the line you just added:

 	source /usr/local/bin/virtualenvwrapper_lazy.sh

+Save and exit out of `nano` using control + O, enter, and then control + X.

 **Sanity Check**: Double check your `~/.bash_profile` file, and make sure you've properly saved your `PATH` variables.